Document Management Systems: All you need to know about DMS

-The collection, distribution, storage, processing and archiving of documents, is a fixed process component of daily document management in organisations.
-And don’t forget: Erasure of and searching for documents.
+The collection, distribution, storage, processing and archiving of documents are fixed process components of daily document management in organisations.

-It is clear that paper based processes are an obstacle at this point – time intensive, unclear, alongside all the other disadvantages of the medium of paper.
-Digital document management can help here, and brings you a big step forward in the digital transformation.
-You can read how a document management system (DMS) works, what should be noted and what advantages it brings the company, below.
+As well as the other disadvantages of working with paper, there is no doubt that paper processes are time intensive and unclear.
+Digital document management can help with this and brings you a big step closer towards digital transformation.
+Read below how a document management system (DMS) works, what should be noted and what advantages it can bring to your company.

 EASY DMS (Document Management System) is a powerful, flexible and scalable ECM solution.
-This makes it the ideal document management system for large companies, medium-sized businesses and small businesses.
-Document management software that turns your corporate information and digital archiving into a business resource.
-Become faster and more efficient, with more process security.
-We’ll tell you how.
+This makes it the ideal document management software for large companies, medium-sized businesses as well as small businesses.
+Document management software that turns your corporate information and digital archiving into a business resource will help you become faster and more efficient, with more process security.
+Let us explain…

-The document management system from EASY makes the step into the digitalization of your business processes possible.
-No matter whether your data and documents are stored on company servers or in the cloud: Get started with EASY DMS – thanks to intuitive, easy-to-understand operation.
+The DMS from EASY makes the step into the digitalisation of your business procedures possible.
+No matter whether your data and electronic documents are stored on company servers or if cloud storage is being used: Get started with EASY DMS – thanks to intuitive, easy to understand operation.
 A document management system can be that simple.
-With EASY DMS, you can look forward to easier access to your data, whether documents, vouchers, etc.
+With EASY DMS, you can look forward to easier access to all your data, such as documents, vouchers, etc.

 Reduce your effort.
 Capture, extract, and index documents in no time with this powerful OCR solution from EASY SOFTWARE.
 Automated, rule-based, and from any conceivable source, from paper invoice to email.